 AARP Foundation Tax-Aide Volunteers, while representing the AARP Foundation or participating in an AARP Foundation Tax-Aide activity, shall not promote products, services, or political candidates or issues nor make use of their relationship with AARP, AARP Foundation, or AARP Foundation Tax-Aide for personal profit or the profit of any other individual(s).
-Volunteers, representing themselves as AARP Foundation Tax-Aide volunteers, are specifically prohibited from engaging in any legislative and/or lobbying activity.
+Volunteers are specifically prohibited from engaging in any legislative and/or lobbying activity in connection with or while representing themselves as an AARP Foundation Tax-Aide volunteer.
 Certain AARP activities, such as advocacy and AARP membership drives, may not be suitable for AARP Foundation Tax-Aide volunteers or for co-programming at Tax-Aide sites.
-If in doubt, contact your supervisor.